clojure/clojure-cheatsheets/src/clj-jvm/README.markdown

     Clojure source file if future modifications to the cheat sheet warrant further modification of these.

-If you enable it in `run.sh`, corresponding PDF files will also be generated for each of the LaTeX files.
+If you enable it in `./scripts/run.sh`, corresponding PDF files will also be generated for each of the LaTeX files.